Critical incident management

 There is approximately 100 trained staff that can respond to a critical incident as part of an Incident Management Team.
 There is specialist training in specific roles and bi-annual scenario based training exercises.

-If you are interested in participating in this program, please contact the Health and Safety Assist.
+If you are interested in participating in this program, please contact the Emergency & Business Resilience Team.